web-platform-tests/wpt/README.md

 Finding Things
 ==============

-The tests are under `tests` (yes indeed), with subdirectories per specification.
+Tests are under `html` (for the HTML specification), `canvas` (for the Canvas specification), and `microdata` (Surprise test!
+Which specification are these tests for?).

 Inside the specification directories, the tree represents the sections of the respective documents, using the section IDs for directory names, with a maximum of three levels deep.
-So if you're looking for tests for "The History interface", they will be under `tests/html/browsers/history/the-history-interface/`.
+So if you're looking for tests for "The History interface", they will be under `html/browsers/history/the-history-interface/`.

+Various resources that tests depend on are in `common`, `images`, and `fonts`.

+In order to function properly, tests need to be run from a web server that has testharness.js in `/resources/`.

 Branches
 ========